brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-27-TriNeuralgia.md

 *Further Questions*:
 * How can we concretely characterize the contribution of Multiple Sclerosis to the probability of attaining Trigeminal Neuralgia?
 * Can we investigate the underlying genetic factors that influence the chance of having Trigeminal Neuralgia?
+Finding patterns in genetic data in patients with or without Trigeminal Neuralgia is an area of research with huge potential.
 * What exactly causes the subtle difference between continuous, long-lasting pain and a sharp one?

 Given our current knowledge of the condition, I believe that ultimately it is beneficial to look at the location of where the Trigeminal Nerve is being influenced by surrounding arteries/tumours as well as the nerve structure.
 An improved understanding of nervous system function will also improve our understanding of the disease.
 Hopefully in the future there is some large-scale clinical trial that will help elucidate its exact origins and pathophysiology.